|

 Born in Madison, Indiana in 1852, Edwin Dumble moved to Galveston, Texas with his family as an infant.
 His education at Washington College was twice interrupted by reversals in his father’s cotton and lumber businesses.
 He later served as an executive in several oil companies – most notably the Southern Pacific, the Rio Bravo, and the East Coast Oil Companies - and as Texas State Geologist from 1887 to 1897.
 In 1924, Dumble received a doctorate of science from his early alma mater, now Washington and Lee University, before retiring to Virginia.
 He died in 1927.

-The document is lightly and evenly toned, with a few small stains.
-There are several tiny holes along the usual folds, none affected the text of the document.
+In excellent condition overall, the document is lightly and evenly toned, with a few superficial stains.
+There are two small pinholes along one of the usual folds, none of which passes through Lee’s signature.

 |